invenia/blog/_posts/JuliaLangFeatures.md

 Recursive invocation of generated functions that rewrite the IR, like what is returned by `@code_lowered`.

 ## Conclusion: JuliaLang is not magic
- - Features give rise to other features
+ - Features give rise to other features.
- - Types turn out to be very powerful
+ - Types turn out to be very powerful.
- - Especially with multiple dispatch
+ - Especially with multiple dispatch.

 All just fall out of the combination of other features.
- - Unit syntax
+ - Unit syntax.
- - Traits
+ - Traits.
- - Closure-based Objects
+ - Closure-based Objects.
- - Contextual Compiler Passes
+ - Contextual Compiler Passes.